37 monuments in 30 days, and what I learned along the way.

-The Bohemian Blog is an alternative travel journal, dedicated to exploring the bizarre, the macabre and other secret wonders of the world.
+An alternative travel journal exploring the bizarre, the macabre, and other secret wonders of the world.

 A Brief History of The Bohemian Blog

 It all started sometime around the end of 2011 – as an online platform for British travel writer / photographer Darmon Richter.
 He uploaded his images from an abandoned mental asylum, and got a few positive comments.
 After that he shared stories about visiting ghost towns, disused factories and other urban ruins… slowly, more people started paying attention.

 A few months later, Darmon posted an article about a derelict communist-era monument in Eastern Europe.
 An online magazine soon picked up the story, sending back tens of thousands of hits in the space of a few hours.
 The Internet had spoken – as it turned out, other people were interested in this kind of stuff too.

 So Darmon got to work.
 He travelled more, took more photos, and shared more stories.
 To date, The Bohemian Blog has featured reports from across four continents – 30 countries and counting.

 All photography on this site is the author’s own work, excluding a small handful of images which are labelled otherwise (because cameras sometimes need a day off, too).
 Some names have been changed… for reasons that ought to be obvious.